-This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with an adviser.
+This is a one-semester, three-credit course that consists of reading, research, and assignments completed in one-on-one consultation with a Director.

 Students may register for this course only after their thesis topic is approved by the thesis coordinator.